 teacher learning, and

-teacher identity as assessor (Xu & Brown, 2016, p.
-155)
+teacher identity as assessor (Xu & Brown, 2016)

 Finally, Pastore and Andrade (2019) developed their model through a Delphi inquiry of 35 international experts in educational assessment and teacher education.
-They propose a model with three dimensions, conceptual, praxeological, and socio-emotional.
+They propose a model with three dimensions: conceptual, praxeological, and socio-emotional.

 The authors of each of these three models recognize that AL is conceptualized as a multi-dimensional construct encompassing psychometric skills, affective beliefs and values, external and regulatory environments, and socially negotiated practices.
 However, these models are largely specific to the K-12 environment in general, and more specifically related to the preparation of K-12 teachers.
 Given that there are very few parallels between the preparation of K-12 teachers for their role and the preparation of HE instructors for theirs, it seems that a framework for understanding AL among HE instructors should consider their general lack of formal preparation for teaching or assessing learning (Lipnevich et al., 2020; Massey et al., 2020).

-Bearman et al. (2016) proposed a model for assessment decision-making in Australian HE, the Assessment Design Decisions Framwork (ADDF) in which the authors acknowledge the difficulty in translating idealized beliefs about assessment into actual practice as well as the lack of literature regarding how HE instructors go about designing assessments.
+Bearman et al. (2016) proposed a model for assessment decision-making in Australian HE, the Assessment Design Decisions Framework (ADDF) in which the authors acknowledge the difficulty in translating idealized beliefs about assessment into actual practice as well as the lack of literature regarding how HE instructors go about designing assessments.
 While not specifically an AL framework, there are overlaps in terms of the dimensions they identified.
 They argue, like those previously mentioned, that assessment is a complex and messy process.
 Unique to their model is the idea that there is often a disconnect between what instructors know or believe to be true about assessment, and how instructors’ practice is impacted (or not) by their beliefs.
 Additionally, they argue, in alignment with Price et al. (2011), that AL ought to be considered from both instructor and learner perspectives.
 Their framework is comprised of six dimensions:

 purposes of assessments